illinois/systems-encyclopedia/src/articles/illinois/docker_mac.md

 # Docker Setup Guide for Mac

-To do many of our MPs on M1 macs, we hihgly recommend using docker.
+To do our C MPs on M1 macs, we highly recommend using docker.
 Here are the commands you need to run.

 Note: You NEED to start the docker desktop app first for this to work.